sjoerdvankreel/firefly-synth-2/static/Manual.md

 The idea is to build up a voice "spectrum" (f.e. -25%, 0%, 25%) and apply it to a target parameter for all voices in a group.<br/>
 For example, have 3 voices and set fine pitch for each of them to -25/0/25%.<br/>
 Voice spectrum can either be build up by hand (manual mode) or automatically by spread, skew and randomize parameters.<br/>

+In terms of modulation, global unison always comes last (after CLAP mod, matrix and dedicated modulators).<br/>
+In order to do this correctly, FF2 contains a couple modulation operators designed specifically for unison.<br/>
+These are the "remap" operator types (default for most slots) which take an already-modulated signal and remap it according to the voice position in the spectrum.
+Example: have 2 unison voices with an already-modulated stereo balance (f.e. by matrix) between 0 and 100% (hard left to hard right).<br/>
+Now set voice 1 spectrum position to 25% and voice 2 to 75% - voice 1 stereo balance now modulates from 0% to 50%, voice 2 from 50% to 100%.

 Key insight here (at least it was for me when i build the thing):<br/>
 All global unison parameters are global parameters - not per voice parameters.<br/>